 Participants: Young people from Merseyside

 Young DaDa Ensemble is the expansion of a successful pilot project to deliver accessible music-based activities to 70 young people in Liverpool over a period of two years.

-It will present progression routes for aspiring musicians, provide musical role models and help affect organisational change.
+It offers progression routes for aspiring musicians, provides musical role models and helps to affect organisational change.

 The project has two strands, each relating to different levels of musical proficiency for young people who are disabled, deaf or living with long term illness or conditions aged 11-20 from Merseyside.

 The project is being delivered with partners DaDaFest, Live Music Now and Resonate, (Liverpool’s Music Hub), with funding from the Youth Music.